krange/AS3-Bootstrap/README.md

 ## Dependencies

-The following dependencies are required:
+The following dependencies are required and not directly built into the release SWCs to provide the user the ability to use different versions if needed.

+All versions:

 * [AS3 Signals](https://github.com/robertpenner/as3-signals/) -  version 0.8 or higher